 But ideally a crate for a puppy should be relatively small or your puppy may decide to use one end as a toilet.

 He should be able to stand up without bumping his head and to turn around easily

 Your puppy will soon grow out of his little crate and you will need a full sized labrador crate for the rest of his first year of life and possibly beyond.
 So it is worth getting a sturdy one.
 It is helpful if a crate can be opened from more than one direction, especially with the larger crates.
 You never know when you might need to place it in a different position.

 Crates have come down in price over the last few years.
 This is the type I use for a larger pup:Large 36″ silver strong dog cage by Doghealth ck36 This size is for the puppy from about four or five months.
 You will need to buy a divider for it, or a smaller crate for the first couple of month.
 You can get even cheaper ones than these, but they may be rather flimsy.
 A few labs, may be large enough when full grown to need the next size up.

 Where to put the crate?

+Crate training your Labrador puppy should not mean isolating him from the family.
 The crate should be placed in a room where people pass through or spend a lot of time.
 Puppies need company and should not be banished to a back room or isolated for long periods of time.
 The kitchen is ideal in most homes.

 What to put inside the crate?

-You do not need to leave water inside a crate as you will not be leaving the puppy in there for longer than an hour or so, except at night.
+You do not need to leave a water bowl inside a crate as you will not be leaving the puppy in there for longer than an hour or so, except at night.
 An eight week old puppy will be fine without water during the night-time hours.